balaji-balu/telematics-gateway/README.md

-docker compose is used to bundle mosquitto broker, gateway and nodes docomentation available in docs folder
+docker compose is used to bundle mosquitto broker, gateway and nodes documentation available in docs folder

 go to the root directory